 Speech-language Pathology Strategic Plan

-The mission of the Speech-Language Pathology Program
+Mission of the Communication Sciences and Disorders/Speech-Language Pathology Program

 The mission of the Communication Sciences and Disorders/Speech-Language Pathology (CSD/SLP) program at Lebanon Valley College is to support the critical thinking and reflective capacity of our students through closely mentored relationships which enable all students to grow to their potential.
 This departmental mission aligns with the student-centered mission of Lebanon Valley College that embraces differences and seeks to empower students with a liberal arts education.
 We believe in the mission of the College to provide immersive learning experiences that will aid in the development of analytical decision-making skills using reflective practice and evidence-based approaches.
 We educate students to be clinically and culturally competent clinicians that serve the diverse needs of people with communication and swallowing disorders.
 The rigorous curriculum offers courses to help students think critically and comply with ethical standards expected by those holding the American Speech-Language-Hearing Association’s Certificate of Clinical Competence.
 We encourage the students to pursue citizenship and lifelong learning.

 The vision of the CSD/SLP department is to maintain full accreditation with the CAA.
 The CSD/SLP program seeks to be a resource and a model to support the campus and local community, prepare our students to provide the highest quality innovative and evidence-based services.